farpetrad/Vue3template/README.md

 ## Features
  * Content compression using gzip or brotli
- * Static content caching with custom scheme of 7+ days and no caching for html content
+ * Static content caching with custom scheme for assets while not caching html content for passing http://webpagetest.org/
  * webpack4
  * babel7
  * bootstrap via cdn